 Greek Village Cohousing

-Greek Village Cohousing brings people together before move-in to help shape a real village in Greece — with private homes, generous shared spaces, and a more connected daily life.
+Greek Village Cohousing brings people together before move-in to help shape a real village in Greece — with private homes, generous shared spaces, and a more connected, resilient daily life.

 It is for people who want more than a house abroad.
-They want belonging, sustainable living, and a real role in shaping the place they will call home.
+They want a sense of belonging, sustainable living, and a real role in shaping the place they will call home.

 See Cohousing in Real Life